MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P10-Adding-Authentication/content.md

 # Adding token based authentication to our app

 We are going to handle authentication in our Rails app with tokens.
-We are going to be adding new field in the _users_ table to store our token.
+We are going to be adding some new fields to the _users_ table in our database.

-Tokens are representations of authentication.
-They are useful because they can't be decrypted to anything useful.

 ```ruby
 rails generate migration AddPasswordAndTokenToUsers token:string:index password_hash:string, password_salt:string
 ```

-This will add a token and password field to the _User_ model and add the token field as an unique index - no two _users_ will have the same token.
+This will add a token, password_hash and password_salt field to the _User_ model and add the token field as an unique index - no two _users_ will have the same token.

 # Adding bcrypt to our Rails app